-Fact or fiction: You can’t get food poisoning from properly handled and cooked fish.
+Fact or fiction: You can’t get food poisoning from properly cooked and handled fish.
 Now it’s easy to get food poisoning eating raw seafood.
-About 85% of fish is contaminated with fecal bacteria thanks to “gut waste exposed during [fish] evisceration,” we can get cholera from raw oysters—in fact there was a newly emerging strain reported last year in the U.S. Or one can get tapeworms from sushi, and other delights and parasites such as brain worms or eye worms—I’ll spare you a photo.
-Or necrotizing infections reported this year from oysters, shellfish or other seafood, the so-called flesh-eating bacteria.
+About 85% of fish is contaminated with fecal bacteria, thanks to “gut waste exposed during [fish] evisceration.”
+We can get cholera from raw oysters—in fact, there was a newly emerging strain reported last year in the U.S. Or, one can get tapeworms from sushi, and other delights and parasites such as brain worms or eye worms—I’ll spare you a photo of that one.
+Or, necrotizing infections, reported this year, from oysters, shellfish, or other seafood; the so-called flesh-eating bacteria.
 Immediate limb amputations were performed, but still 37% of the victims died.

 But what if you cook out the crap?
 Fish don’t get mad cow disease—which is caused by a pathogen that can survive even incineration at temperatures hot enough to melt lead.
-So are we safe if it’s cooked?
-And this is only in terms of food poisoning—we’re not talking long-term effects of eating the mercury or PBCs.
-In terms of acute illness only, as long as you cook it is it safe?
+So, are we safe if it’s cooked?
+And this is only in terms of food poisoning; we’re not talking right now about long-term effects of eating the mercury or PBCs.
+In terms of acute illness only, as long as you cook it, is it safe?
 Or not necessarily?

-It turns out some of the most common causes of fishborne food poisoning are not destroyed by cooking.
-50,000 people get poisoned every year from a neurotoxin in tropical fish, like red snapper, sea bass, grouper, who eat fish who eat toxic algae.
-Can cause all sorts of weird reactions, like a reversal of hot and cold sensations.
-And, after fish consumption, the toxin itself can be sexually transmitted and cause weeks of painful genital symptoms.
-So even if we don’t eat fish and our nonvegetarian lover assures us they properly handled and cooked their fish we may not be safe.
+It turns out some of the most common causes of fish-borne food poisoning are not destroyed by cooking.
+50,000 people get poisoned every year from a neurotoxin in tropical fish—like red snapper, sea bass, grouper—who eat fish who eat toxic algae.
+Can cause all sorts of weird reactions, like hot feels like cold, and cold then feels like hot.
+And, after fish consumption, the toxin itself can be sexually transmitted, and cause weeks of painful genital symptoms.
+So even if we don’t eat fish, and our non-vegetarian lover assures us they properly handled and cooked their fish, we may not be safe.